open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 - `sample_type = alloc_space/bytes` - values are USDT `weight`.
 - `sample_type = alloc_objects/count` - value is `1` per event; aggregation gives the number of allocation events captured.

-When live-heap profiling is enabled, the free program decrements the correlated allocation's contribution; we additionally emit:
+When live-heap profiling is enabled, the userspace tracker maintains a live set keyed by `(pid, ptr)`, recording each allocation's trace hash and weight.
+Alloc events insert; free events remove.
+Periodic snapshots aggregate remaining entries by call stack.
+This lives in userspace rather than eBPF because producing inuse profiles requires grouping by call stack, and the trace hash is only known after the unwind chain completes and userspace symbolizes the trace.
+The eBPF-side correlation map exists purely for the free hot path.

+We additionally emit:

 - `sample_type = inuse_space/bytes`
 - `sample_type = inuse_objects/count`